stellashen/my-galaxy/README.md

 My Galaxy is a web application that aims to help you manage your GitHub stars:

 - View repositories you have starred,
-- search for and star new repositories,
+- search for new repositories,
+- star/unstar repositories,
-- and un-star repositories.
+- and open README in the right viewer

 ## Table of Contents